sintefore/TimeStruct.jl/README.md

-# TimeStructures.jl
+# TimeStruct.jl

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-Time Structures to facilitate modelling with different (multilevel and stochastic) time structures.
+Time structures to facilitate modelling with different (multilevel and stochastic) time structures.
 Note that this package is experimental/proof-of-concept.
 Expect breaking changes.

 The main motivation for the package is to use it in setting up optimization models in e.g. JuMP.